How to grow chillies

 Water your chilli plants little and often.
 As soon as the first flowers appear, feed weekly with a high-potash liquid fertiliser such as tomato feed.

-In hot weather, mist chilli plants to increase humidity and deter red spider mites.
+In hot weather, mist chilli plants to increase humidity and deter spider mites.

 Preparing and cooking chillies

 Chillies add heat and flavour to curries, stir-fries and chilli con carne.
-Remove the flesh for less of a kick.
+Remove the seeds for less of a kick.
 Never touch your face or eyes while picking or preparing chillies.